VerifyTests/Verify/docs/build-server.md

     overWrite: true
 ```

-Finally publish the staged files as a build artifact:
+Publish the staged files as a build artifact:

 ```yaml
 - task: PublishBuildArtifacts@1